-While the best time to post on Instagram is going to be different for everyone, Instagram Insights makes it easy to see when your audience is online, and therefore when you should be posting.
+While the best time to post on Instagram is going to be different for everyone, Instagram Insights makes it easy to see when your audience is online.
+Therefore when you should be posting.

 To find your Insights, just tap the three horizontal lines in the top right corner of your Instagram page, or tap “View Insights” below any one of your posts to view your Insights.

 Under the “Audience” tab in Instagram Insights, scroll down to the very bottom.
-Here you can what days of the week, as well as which hours during each day, your followers are online and active.
+Here you can what days of the week and which hours during each day your followers are online and active.

 While this data only shows when your followers are online, there is a good chance that it also applies to people who aren’t following you but are likely to be interested in your page.